 Domino’s, a popular pizza chain, commissioned the WestRock study that contributed to the AF&PA’s new greasy pizza box recycling guidelines.

-WestRock is the primary paper supplier for Domino’s, and the two companies have since partnered with other companies in the recycling, paper, and pizza industries to change the game of pizza box recycling.
+WestRock is Domino’s primary paper supplier, and the two companies have since partnered with other companies in the recycling, paper, and pizza industries to change the game of pizza box recycling.

-One of their missions is coming together to get recycling programs to accept empty corrugated pizza boxes and to ensure their guidelines clearly state that they are received.
+One of their missions is to work together to get recycling programs to accept empty corrugated pizza boxes and ensure their guidelines clearly state that they are received.

-Domino’s currently has two corrugated box suppliers, providing them with boxes made from over 70 percent recycled content.
+Domino’s currently has two corrugated box suppliers, who provide them with boxes made from over 70 percent recycled content.
 Their policies do not allow fiber purchase from illegal logging or trade in illegal wood or forest products.
-Their policies also restrict purchasing from anyone violating traditional or human rights in forestry operations.
+They also restrict purchasing from anyone violating traditional or human rights in forestry operations.

 Domino’s is also a member of The Recycling Partnership, which works to increase quality and access to recycling.
 Domino’s even has a feature on its website that allows you to look up your local recycling guidelines around pizza boxes to help you recycle properly.